bids-standard/bep001/Proposal_RepetitionTime.md

 There are also some OPTIONAL JSON fields specific to anatomical scans:

 * `RepetitionTimeExcitation`: The time in seconds between successive excitation pulses that excite the same tissue.
 The DICOM tag best refers to this parameter is [(0018, 0080)](http://dicomlookup.com/lookup.asp?sw=Tnumber&q=(0018,0080)): "the period of time … between the beginning of a pulse sequence and the beginning of the succeeding (essentially identical) pulse sequence".
 This may be superseded by `RepetitionTimePreparation` for certain use cases, such as [MP2RAGE](https://infoscience.epfl.ch/record/172927/files/mp2rage.pdf).
-Please see the description of `RepetitionTimePreparation` parameter for further information.Finally, please note that `RepetitionTimeExcitation` (0018,0080) is also widely refered to as `RepetitionTime` in MRI physics litterature.
+Please see the description of `RepetitionTimePreparation` parameter for further information.
+Finally, please note that `RepetitionTimeExcitation` (0018,0080) is also widely refered to as `RepetitionTime` in MRI physics literature.
 However, `RepetitionTime` is already defined as the amount of time that it takes to acquire a single volume in section 8.3.3.
 Therefore, please use `RepetitionTimeExcitation` (along with `RepetitionTimePreparation`, if needed) for anatomy imaging data.

 * `RepetitionTimePreparation`: The period of time in seconds that it takes a preparation pulse block (prepulse or a train of prepulses) to re-appear at the beginning of the succeeding (essentially identical) pulse sequence.
 Common examples of prepulses are:
    `Inversion prepulse`: An inversion RF pulse